K-S-K/CV/Articles/AllCategoriesOfProjects.md

 ## [2026.
 AI Assistant](./37_LocalAI/Article.md)

-In this project, I'm experimenting with the potential of language models to assist me in my daily activities.
+In this project, I'm experimenting with language models to assist me in my daily activities.

 TI just started working on this project, and the description will grow here.